improving-minnesota/react-redux-timesheet/README.md

 - Labs are at https://github.com/objectpartners/react-redux-workshop/tree/master/labs
 - Backend API code is at https://github.com/objectpartners/react-redux-api

-## Standard Create React App documentation ##

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-Below you will find some information on how to perform common tasks.<br>
-You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+You can find the most recent version of the Create React App guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Table of Contents